Finding Seasonal Work In Australia

 What?
 Where?
 When?

 There are many free brochures and booklets available for backpackers, and they include the what, when, where kind of information.
-You'll pick those booklets up for free at the hostels.
+(General info, not contact details.)
+You'll pick up those booklets for free at the hostels.

 Once in Australia you can also freecall the National Harvest Information Service on 1800 062 332, and they can put you in touch with the local harvest offices to find out current details.
 (Weather can delay a harvest or make it start early etc.)

-The Harvest Trail is the official government job search website and it has the best info on fruit picking in Australia.
+A useful online resource is The Harvest Trail, the official government job search website.
+It has the best general info on fruit picking in Australia and seasonal work in regional areas.

-You can do searches by state, by month, for labour providers, for specific towns, and you can also search by crop, and find out more about what the seasonal work involves and the usual fruit picking pay rates.
+Go to "Towns and Crops".
+After selecting a state you can do searches by month, by crop or for specific towns.
+You can also search for labour providers and find out more about what the seasonal work involves and the usual fruit picking pay rates.

 Work and travel Australia - other work